cazyw/photo-blog/README.md

 @"%~dp0ruby.exe" "%~dpn0" %*
 ```

-Using simple form for simple form creation.
-Added bootstrap (version 4) for styling.

 Ran into issues with bcrypt as well (which is used by devise) as devise installed
 ```